Skopje: Architecture

 The oldest churches in the city centre, the Ascension and St Dimitri churches, were built in the 18th century, after the 1689 Great Fire.
 They were both renovated in the 19th century.
-The Church of the Ascension is particularly small it is half-buried in order not to overlook neighbouring mosques.
+The Church of the Ascension is particularly small as it is half-buried in order to not overlook neighbouring mosques.
 In the 19th century, several new churches were built, including the Church of the Nativity of the Virgin Mary, which is a large three-nave building designed by Andrey Damyanov.

-After 1912, when Skopje was annexed by Serbia, the city was drastically westernized.
+After 1912, when Skopje was annexed by Serbia, the city was drastically westernised.
 Wealthy Serbs built mansions and town houses such as the 1926 Ristiḱ Palace.
-Architecture of that time is very similar to the one of Central Europe, but some buildings are more creative, such as the Neo-Moorish Arab House and the Neo-Byzantine train station, both built in 1938.
+The architecture of that time is very similar to the one of Central Europe, but some buildings are more creative, such as the Neo-Moorish Arab House and the Neo-Byzantine railway station, both built in 1938.
 Modernism appeared as early as 1933 with the former Ethnographic Museum (today the City Gallery), designed by Milan Zloković.
 However, modernist architecture only fully developed in Skopje after the 1963 earthquake.
-The reconstruction of the city centre was partially planned by Japanese Kenzo Tange who designed the new train station.
-Macedonian architects also took part in the reconstruction: Georgi Konstantinovski designed the City Archives building in 1968 and the Hall of residence Goce Delčev in 1975, while Janko Konstantinov designed the Telecommunication Centre and the main post office (1974–1989).
+The reconstruction of the city centre was partially planned by Japanese Kenzo Tange who designed the new railway station.
+Macedonian architects also took part in the reconstruction: Georgi Konstantinovski designed the City Archives building in 1968 and the Hall of residence Goce Delčev in 1975, whilst Janko Konstantinov designed the Telecommunication Centre and the main post office (1974–1989).
 Slavko Brezovski designed the Church of St. Clement of Ohrid.
 These two buildings are noted for their originality although they are directly inspired by brutalism.

 The reconstruction turned Skopje into a proper modernist city, with large blocks of flats, austere concrete buildings and scattered green spaces.
-The city centre was considered as a grey and unattractive place when local authorities unveiled the "Skopje 2014" project in 2010.
+The city centre was considered as a grey and unattractive place when local authorities unveiled the Skopje 2014 project in 2010.
 It made plans to erect a large number of statues, fountains, bridges, and museums at a cost of about €500 million.

 The project has generated controversy: critics have described the new landmark buildings as signs of reactionary historicist aesthetics.
-Also, the government has been criticized for its cost and for the original lack of representation of national minorities in the coverage of its set of statues and memorials.
-However, representations of minorities have since been included among the monuments.
+Also, the government has been criticised for its cost and the original lack of representation of national minorities in the coverage of its set of statues and memorials.
+However, representations of minorities have since been included amongst the monuments.
 The scheme is accused of turning Skopje to a theme park, which is viewed as nationalistic kitsch, and has made Skopje an example to see how national identities are constructed and how this construction is mirrored in the urban space.